ManaliSBhavsar/bounce-ball-game/README.md

 1. Make sure you have Python installed (version 3.x).
 2. Ensure that Tkinter is installed (it comes pre-installed with Python).

+## Tech stack
+Python: The programming language used to build the game.
+Tkinter: A Python library for creating graphical user interfaces (GUI), used for rendering the game canvas, ball, and paddles.
+random: A built-in Python library to shuffle the starting direction of the ball and add some randomness to the game mechanics.
+time: Used for controlling the game loop speed.

 ### How to Run:
 1. Clone the repository:
     ```bash